 To perform various operations with the elements, use the toolbar icons, context menu commands (accessed by right-clicking an element), or keyboard shortcuts.

 The following functions are available for all element types.
-Complete lists of commands for different element categories (modules, libraries, etc.) are provided in the corresponding sections.
+Complete lists of commands for different element categories (modules, libraries, and so on) are provided in the corresponding sections.

-Use this icon, command or shortcut to create a new element (module, library, etc.).
+Use this icon, command or shortcut to create a new element (module, library, and so on).

 Use this icon, command or shortcut to delete the selected elements.